 Printmaking studio and fine arts haven

-To have a permanent space allowed me to gradually expand my project: I acquired larger presses, including a large late XIX century litho press and in 2010 the atelier embraced all the fine arts.
-We now offer multiple courses in painting, drawing, sculpture and printmaking.
-With a circle of friends and art-lovers we also organise convivial art history events in dive bars, gardens and theatres.
+Having a permanent space allowed me to gradually expand my project: I acquired larger presses, including two late XIX century jewels and in 2010 the atelier embraced all the fine arts.
+Progetto Ecate now offers multiple courses in painting, drawing, sculpture and printmaking.
+With a circle of friends and art-lovers I also organise convivial art history events in dive bars, gardens and theatres".

 Progetto Ecate today: a fine arts' haven